whiteswift/rainfall-pwa/README.md

 # Rainfall-PWA

-An offline friendly, concentration tool progressive web app, built using service workers.

 ## What is Rainfall?

-An ambient noise app to help you concentrate on your work.
+An ambient noise progressive web app to help you concentrate on your work.
 Press the umbrella to hear a looped rainfall.
+Offline friendly and built using a service worker.

 ![alt tag](https://raw.githubusercontent.com/whiteswift/rainfall-pwa/master/assets/images/wallpaper.png)